Skip to main content

 Germany

-Vice-Rector for Student Affairs, Teaching and Quality Management
+Vice Rector for Studies, Teaching and Quality Management

 Prof. Dr. rer. pol.
 Heidi Reichle